Mustang District: Lopa people

 Lhopa men at Yartung, the biggest festival in Nepal's trans-Himalayan region that happens every September.
 Apart from the festivities it features popular horse-riding competitions that attract competitors from even the Nepalese Army.

 Lo Manthang is the socio-cultural and political center of the ethnic Lopa people, the original inhabitants of Mustang.
 Their mud-brick homes are much like Tibetan homes, whitewashed outside and decorated inside.
 They build their homes out of stone, making the roofs out of thinly chiseled stone squares.
 The roofs are extremely uniform and smooth; and on each corner, a small square is constructed so that prayer flags may be hung there.
 Most houses are built close together and have no windows, only holes in the walls to protect against the high speed winds that race up the mountains.
 A Lopa home almost never built toward the South because of the fierceness of these winds.
 This is a drawback in summertime as the houses grow very hot due to a lack of appropriate ventilation.
 Hence, people often sleep on the terraces during the summer to escape the heat.

 The Lopa are primarily farmers, shepherds, or merchants.
 Tibet traditionally traded with Lopas, but in mid-18th century salt-trade monopoly was awarded to the Thakali people to the south, stripping the Lopa of much income.
 In 1959, Tibetans started crossing the border and encroaching on the small plots of pastureland Lopas used to feed their sheep, yaks, donkeys and mules, causing Lopa wealth to deteriorate further.

-Socially, the They are divided into three groups, one of which contains those of royal heritage.
+Socially, they are divided into three groups, one of which contains those of royal heritage.
 Rules of society are based on the values of respect and honour.
 The structure of their families is also based on these and other traditions.
 They practice Tibetan Buddhism.
 Sometimes marriages are made by parental agreement, other times by capture or elopement.
 Like other people who live in harsh terrains, they are generous and kind, and also are shrewd businesspersons.
 One tradition says that the eldest son will inherit the family's property.
 When he does, the next son must become a Buddhist monk.